dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 What remains is something like <code>static align (*Tokens*) x = …;</code>, where *`Tokens`* parse as an *`AssignExpression`* and a *`Type`*.
-It is unlikely that code like already exists because of [issue 20727](https://github.com/dlang/dmd/issues/20727):
+It is unlikely that code like already exists because of [GitHub Issue 20727][issue-20727]:
 For a local variable, the alignment is not applied, and for any other variable, it is a parse error.
 Lastly, that *`Tokens`* is valid as an *`AssignExpression`* and a *`Type`* semantically